-If your current program will enable you to complete all requirements for a degree or diploma, including industrial training where necessary, you should complete the form Application for Admission to a Degree by the dates shown in the Calendar of Dates and on the Notification of Examination Results.
-The forms are available from the Enquiry Counter at the Chancellery and will be mailed to all potential graduates.
+If your current program will enable you to complete all requirements for a degree or diploma, including industrial training where necessary, you should complete the form Application for Admission to a Degree by the dates shown in the Calendar of Dates (see page 2) and on the Notification of Examination Results.
+The forms are available from the Enquiry Counter in the north wing of the Chancellery and will be mailed to all potential graduates.

-The completion and submission of the form ensures that:
+The completion and submission of the form ensures that